Doctor insights on:

 Allergies occur when your immune system is triggered by envirionmental factors it should ignore--for example, pollen in the air, or dander on a cat or dog--and creates cells to fight against them.
 An allergic reaction typically causes itching, congestion, or drainage, and ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- How long does a allergic reaction rash last?
+- How long can a allergic reaction rash last?

-- How long does an allergic reaction to antibiotics last?
+- How long will an allergic reaction last?

 - How long can a rash last from an allergic reaction?